|

 was reported to have imaged a primordial grouping of galaxies —making

-Fully formed galaxies and complete galaxy clusters all less than one
+For BB believers it means fully formed galaxies and complete galaxy clusters all less than one

 time.
-Hence, an age paradox.
+Hence, an Age paradox.

-Normally a paradox is justification for model abandonment.
+Normally, a paradox is justification for model abandonment.
 However,

 the BB model pulled a rabbit from its hat —something called

-The horizon mystery can be described in somewhat simplified
+The Horizon mystery can be described in somewhat simplified

 the measured temperature in the opposite extremes of the sky are equal